Data Protection - The law is changing!

 Promotes good practice

 The Data Controller for this school is the Head Teacher Mrs Diane Hanley.
-The data controller must ensure the school abides by the following 8 principles currently in place:

-On 25th May 2018, the new General Data Protection Regulations (GPDR) come into force and these will apply to all schools adding extra responsibilities to those of the Data Protection Act 1998.
+On 25th May 2018, the new General Data Protection Regulations (GPDR) came into force and these will apply to all schools adding extra responsibilities to those of the Data Protection Act 1998.
 Schools will have to ensure that the strategies they currently have in place for data protection are compliant and failure to do so could result in very heavy fines for breaches.
 Accountability is central to GPDR.

-The 6 Principles of GPDR – will replace the existing 8 as listed above.
+The 6 Principles of GPDR

 Data will be: